Marc-André

 LeChasseur

-Between 1997 and 2016, Mtre LeChasseur published five books on town planning law and ethics (see “Publications” below).
+From 1997 to 2016, Mtre LeChasseur published five books on town planning law and ethics (see “Publications” below).
 His works have been cited more than 100 times in decisions of the Supreme Court of Canada, the Quebec Court of Appeal and the Superior Court of Québec.
 He has also published dozens of articles in municipal law journals.

-Mtre LeChasseur advises municipalities and represents them before the courts and handles matters relating to land development, ecosystem services and property rights.
+Mtre LeChasseur advises municipalities, represents them before the courts and he is regularly consulted for matters relating to land development, ecosystem management and property rights.

 Services